23

 Legal news

-Banking and financial law — Companies and taxation — International and European law — Commercial law — Intellectual property law — Yatching and maritime law — Compliance and conformity — Compliance
+Banking and financial law — Companies and taxation — International and European law — Commercial law — Intellectual property law — Yatching and maritime law — Arbitration and mediation — Compliance

 Ukraine ● Focus on the 14th EU sanctions package (sectoral and individual restrictive measures)